EMS-TU-Ilmenau/sllurp/README.rst

 GUI
 ---

-Currently, the GUI supports only the classes defined in .. _reader: sllurp/reader.py.
+Currently, the GUI supports only the classes defined in reader_.
-You have to change the class in the last line of the .. _app: inventory_app.py.
+You have to change the class in the last line of the app_.

+.. _reader: sllurp/reader.py
+_app: inventory_app.py

 Known Issues
 ------------